AisosaUtieyin/kinzluiztictactoe.github.io/README.md

-#page can be found at the link below
+#page can be found at
 #https://aisosautieyin.github.io/kinzluiztictactoe.github.io/